Scala-Dev/node-omron-hvc-p2/README.md

 $ npm install node-omron-hvc-p2
 ```

 The node-omron-hvc-p2 requires an image processing module in order to create images captured by the HVC-P2.
 For Linux and Mac, the [node-gd](https://github.com/y-a-v-a/node-gd) is required.
-For Windows, the [lwip](https://github.com/EyalAr/lwip) is required.
+For Windows, the [jimp](https://https://github.com/oliver-moran/jimp) or [lwip](https://github.com/EyalAr/lwip) libs (one or the other) is required.
+Adding in support for [sharp](https://github.com/lovell/sharp) which should provide much better performance than lwip and jimp on Windows)

 If you don't need to get images captured by the HVC-P2, the image processing modules are not required.